 Risk Analysis

-The following table outlines key risks associated with Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC):
+In the table below, I analyze the key risks associated with Microchip Technology (MCHP) and Lattice Semiconductor (LSCC).

 |---|---|---|